 You know yourself, don’t set yourself up.
-If you like brewed things you will do babes, if you love clubbing you will “babying” too.
+If you like brewed things you will do babes.
+You love clubbing you will most likely “babying” too.
 If you have issues with pornography, don’t watch movies rated above 13, with S and N,

 5. MAINTAIN A CLEAR CONSCIENCE

-People don’t get hardened overnight, it is over time with unrepentant heart.
-But the good news, God Still heals a hardened heart
+People don’t get hardened overnight, it is over time with an unrepentant heart.
+But the good news, God still heals a hardened heart.

 Have good friends, real people you can be accountable to, People who can ask you if you’ve read your bible, people that won’t judge you.
 Profitable relationship.